 The main gate to Garfagnana is the town of Lucca which is very close.
 By car, it takes only thirty minutes to reach the valley.
 So, if you plan to visit the Walled City during your trip to Tuscany, I would not miss the chance to go further and discover Garfagnana.
 You can do it both with a daily trip or spending a few days there sleeping in a nice Agriturismo.

 You can easily reach Garfagnana’s main attractions also from Pisa passing through Lucca.
-And from the main seaside towns as Carrara, Forte dei Marmi, Pietrasanta, and Viareggio too.
-In this case, instead of the speedways, you can take the panoramic bending road that leads you up in the mountains and descend to the other side.
+And from the main seaside towns such as Carrara, Forte dei Marmi, Pietrasanta, and Viareggio too.
+In this case, instead of the speedways, you can take the panoramic bending road that leads you up into the mountains and descends to the other side.

 Best Things to do in Garfagnana

 In this small guide, I tell you some of the best things to do in Garfagnana.
 It doesn’t mean to be 100% complete.
 This is just a rich starter, leaving you the freedom to complete the menu with other courses to discover once there.

 I divided this list of things to do in Garfagnana into different sections depending on interests.
 To create an itinerary, you can check the exact location of every place from the map below.

 Borgo a Mozzano is a little village on the left bank of Serchio River, mainly famous for the iconic Ponte Della Maddalena, also known by the sinister name of Devil’s Bridge.
 Only thirty minutes away from Lucca, it is an unmissable stop on the way to Garfagnana, or to the Tuscan Apennines where you can ski in winter or take nice walks during spring and summer.